iterative/dvc.org/static/docs/commands-reference/import.md

 # import

+> **Note!** This command has been repurposed after its original release.
+The
+> previous version is still available as the `dvc import-url` command.

 Download or copy file or directory from another DVC repository (on a git server such as Github) into the <abbr>workspace</abbr>, and track changes in the remote source with DVC.
 Creates a DVC-file.